CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Method

 We modify the pseudo-label graph $W^q$ to have a size of $\mu B \times K$.
 It defines the similarity between each sample in the current batch and each sample in the momentum queue (which also contains the current batch).
 Different from eqn.(\ref{eqn:graph_q}), the similarity is now calculated as $\bar{q}_b \cdot \bar{q}_j$, where $b=\{1,...,\mu B\}$ and $j=\{1,...,K\}$.

 The embedding graph $W^z$ is also modified to have a size of $\mu B \times K$, where the similarity is calculated using the model's output embedding $z_b$ and the momentum embedding $\bar{z}_j$: $W_{bj}^z=\exp(z_b \cdot \bar{z}_j / t)$.
-Since gradient only flows back through $z_b$, we can use a large $K$ without much increase in GPU memory usage.
+Since gradient only flows back through $z_b$, we can use a large $K$ with only a small increase in GPU memory usage and computation time.

 Besides the contrastive loss, we also leverage the EMA model for memory-smoothed pseudo-labeling, by forwarding the weakly-augmented samples through the EMA model instead of the original model.
 A graphical illustration of the memory bank and the momentum queue is given in the appendix.